 Tabulation is the contextual layer counterpart to Scatterplots.
 In scatterplots, the X and Y axes are environmental layers (e.g., temperature, rainfall) and the points on the graph are occurrences.
-With tabulation, contextual layers (e.g., land use, States and Territories) form the X and Y axes as rows and columns of a table and the entries in the table cells can be any one of the following 12 values:
+With tabulation, contextual layers (e.g., land use, States and Territories) form the X and Y axes as rows and columns of a table and the entries in the table cells are spatial intersections and can be any one of the following 12 values:

 - Area of intersection (km2)